-A lot of history went down between my enlisting in the Navy Air Reserve in March of 1968 and arriving in San Diego in September of 1969 to find out where on Earth I would be stationed.
-Personally, the knowledge gained from finishing high school and spending a year at a university.
-Globally, all over America and the world, an urgent need to resist arose among young adults.
+A lot of history went down between the day I enlisted in the Navy Air Reserve in March of 1968 and when I arrived in San Diego in September of 1969 to find out where on Earth I would be stationed.
+Personally, the worldview gained from finishing high school and spending a year in college.
+Globally, an urgent need to resist retrogressive elements in society arose among young adults.

 In the Navy and Marine Corps, that collective urge coalesced under the name G.I.’s Against Fascism just a month before I checked in.
 It came to my attention when I found a copy of their underground newsletter, Duck Power, in the transit barracks.
 Its logo was a crude cartoon of Donald Duck raising a clenched fist.
 Some of their positions were more radical than mine, but the substance of their argument fit my nascent political awareness.

 I drew an interpretation of their logo with a Marks-A-Lot.
 With casual defiance, I taped it to the front of my locker door.
 Other budding dissidents saw it and wanted a version for themselves.
 I reproduced my illustration on paper, t-shirts, hats, notebook covers, luggage, and a guitar case.
 Using a white laundry marker, I drew it on my new black leather gear bag.